SecurityTokenStandard/EIP-Spec/eip/eip-x.md

 ## Simple Summary

-This standard sits under the ERC-1400 (#1411) umbrella set of standards related to security tokens.
+[TODO] This standard sits under the ERC-1400 (#1411) umbrella set of standards related to security tokens.

 Provides a standard for separating the concepts of beneficial and custodial ownership of tokens.

 ## Abstract

 Security tokens represent a way to record ownership of some underlying asset.
-ERC20 and other token standards represent this through a token balance associated with an Ethereum address representing the token owner.
+ERC20 and other token standards represent this through a token balance associated with an Ethereum address representing the asset owner.

 Many use-cases require a more granular concept of ownership, and specifically security tokens may be held in custody by an entity on behalf of the token owner.
 In this case the token owner remains the beneficial owner of the security with respect to capital distribution and governance, whilst the custodian has exclusive rights over changing the beneficial owner.